 Questions for fertility clinics:

-- What is your live birth rate with frozen eggs?
+- What is your published live birth rate (CDC) when using frozen donor eggs?

-- How long have you been doing frozen egg IVF cycles?
+- How long have you been performing frozen donor egg IVF cycles?

-- How many frozen egg IVF cycles have you done?
+- How many frozen donor egg cycles do you do annually?

 Choosing between using frozen or fresh donor eggs is a big decision.
 We’re ready to answer all your questions, whether you are wondering about the cost of donor eggs, the success rate of IVF with donor eggs, the egg donor screening process, or any other concerns you may have about using donor eggs.